Summary Level Data Colocalization

 -

-is organized as a list of data.frames for all traits -
+sumstatis organized as a list of data.frames for all traits -

-is a matrix of linkage disequilibrium (LD) information for all variants across all traits.
+LDis a matrix of linkage disequilibrium (LD) information for all variants across all traits.

 This function requires specifying summary statistics

-and LD matrix LD
+sumstat and LD matrix LD from the dataset:

 # Extract genotype (X) and calculate LD matrix